More Than Just a VPN

 This software is free and open-source.
 It is available on Android and Windows.

-Of course, Psiphon also has a paid subscription that seems to be priced differently according to the country.
-The paid version may generally be more expensive compared to other VPN solutions, but it does offer a 30-day trial for users to try out the paid features before handing any money over.
+Of course, Psiphon also has a paid subscription that seems priced differently according to the country.
+The paid version may generally be more expensive compared to other VPN solutions.
+Still, it does offer a 30-day trial for users to try out the paid features before handing any money over.

-Unfortunately, if you plan to stay as a free user on the Android app, you may have to deal with no small number of advertisements, which can be annoying to some people.
+Unfortunately, if you plan to stay as a free user on the Android app, you may have to deal with a small number of advertisements, which can be annoying to some people.

 Speed and Usage

-The Android app allow you to choose from around 20 server locations.
+The Android app allows you to choose from around 20 server locations.
 However, the catch is that it has a slow connection speed, capping free users at 2 MB/s.
-The “maximum speed” on a subscription plan offers only 5 MB/s, which seems very low, considering you have to pay for it monthly.
+The “maximum speed” on a subscription plan offers only 5 MB/s, which seems very low, considering you have to pay monthly.

-Anyway, it is not intended for high-definition streaming, gaming, or torrenting, so the connection speed seems to be adequate for browsing websites and loading low-definition videos.
+It is not intended for high-definition streaming, gaming, or torrenting, so the connection speed seems adequate for browsing websites and loading low-definition videos.

 Not For Privacy

-It is worth noting that the company does explicitly state that Psiphon is meant only as an online access tool, and should not be used for privacy or security purposes.
+It is worth noting that the company explicitly states that Psiphon is meant only as an online access tool and should not be used for privacy or security purposes.
 If online privacy is important to you, one factor that may be of concern is that this software is based in Ontario, placing it under the laws and regulations of Canada, which is part of the Five Eyes intelligence-sharing network.
 In short, the software could be required to hand their logs over to the authorities.
 These logs consist of connection timestamps, country and city, chosen connection protocol, session count and duration, and amount of data transferred in bytes.
 It will also record the domain names of websites visited.
-Additionally, free users get advertisements, which can potentially allow third party advertisers to track views and regions.
+Additionally, free users get advertisements, potentially allowing third-party advertisers to track views and regions.